lkesteloot/unsong/unsong-1.md

 “What?”

-“[sc]And I have never seen anything to convince me that God plays an active part in the universe. his role seems to be entirely ontological.[/sc]”
+“[sc]And I have never seen anything to convince me that God plays an active part in the universe.
+His role seems to be entirely ontological.[/sc]”

 “You can’t be a deist!
 You’re an archangel!”